nicyousant/sba-react-app/README.md

 - Use AJAX to make a request to an external data source like OMDBapi, and insert some of the data retrieved into the DOM.

+Bonus Features

+- Have one or more complex user interface modules such as a carousel, drag and drop, a sticky nav, tooltips, etc.
+- Look into localstorage so you can save data to the user's browser.